 Kelowna Fire Department

-The goal of the Kelowna Fire Department is to provide realistic and effective fire protection and public safety services to all areas of the Kelowna.
-This includes fire suppression and rescue, fire prevention, fire safety inspections, fire training, first medical responses, hazardous material response, speciality rescue, pre-incident planning, dispatch and emergency management.
+The goal of the Kelowna Fire Department is to continue providing prompt, professional, effective fire protection and public safety services to all residents and visitors to Kelowna; including fire suppression and rescue services; fire prevention; fire safety inspections; fire training; first medical responses; hazardous material response; speciality rescue; pre-incident planning; dispatch and emergency management.

-Kelowna Fire Department operates seven fire stations located strategically throughout the city.
-Each has a full complement of modern, up-to-date vehicles and equipment.
-There are 122 full time personnel and 45 paid-on-call volunteers.
+The Kelowna Fire Department operates seven fire stations located strategically throughout the city.
+Each station has a full complement of modern, up-to-date vehicles and equipment.
+There are 148 full time personnel and 24 paid-on-call volunteers.
 The dispatch centre handles 9-1-1 calls for all fire departments within the Regional District of the Central Okanagan and the Regional District of the Okanagan Similkameen.

 In April 2019 the Kelowna Fire Department partnered with FortisBC to raise the alarm about carbon monoxide (CO) and how residents can keep their families and homes safe.
 Firefighters checked 458 homes in the Lower Mission and Rutland neighbourhoods for working CO alarms.
-If a home did not have one, firefighters gave and properly installed on the spot a combined CO and smoke alarm provided by FortisBC.
+Homes that didn’t have a working CO alarm were provided with a combined CO and smoke alarm from FortisBC, and the alarms were properly installed on-the-spot by members of the Kelowna Fire Department.
 A total of 168 alarms were installed.

 - Go outside for fresh air immediately

 - Call 911 and the FortisBC emergency line at 1-800-663-9911 when you are in a safe area

 - Seek medical attention if needed

 - Don’t go back inside unless emergency personnel tell you it’s safe